karthik-d/todo-cli-rescript/README.md

 ## Todo Task Manager Application

-A command line todo task manager application built with ReScript (Ocaml, JSooC).
-Native application with typed functional JavaScript.
+An interactive command line todo management application built with typed functional programming using ReScript (Ocaml + JSooC).
+Starter code for typed JS beginners.
 **Run the following unit tests, and refer to the description below for details on its features.**

 ## Usage